piwik-script

 Selected publications

-• Intrasexual cuticular hydrocarbon dimorphism in a wasp sheds light on hydrocarbon biosynthesis genes in Hymenoptera Moris, Victoria C.; Podsiadlowski, Lars; Martin, Sebastian; Oeyen, Jan Philip; Donath, Alexander; Petersen, Malte; Wilbrandt, Jeanne; Misof, Bernhard; Liedtke, Daniel; Thamm, Markus; Scheiner, Ricarda; Schmitt, Thomas; Niehuis, Oliver in Communicatons Biology (2023).
-6(147)
+• Intrasexual cuticular hydrocarbon dimorphism in a wasp sheds light on hydrocarbon biosynthesis genes in Hymenoptera.
+Moris, Victoria C.; Podsiadlowski, Lars; Martin, Sebastian; Oeyen, Jan Philip; Donath, Alexander; Petersen, Malte; Wilbrandt, Jeanne; Misof, Bernhard; Liedtke, Daniel; Thamm, Markus; Scheiner, Ricarda; Schmitt, Thomas; Niehuis, Oliver.
+In Communicatons Biology, 6(147).
+2023.

-• Individual consistency in the learning abilities of honey bees: cognitive specialization within sensory and reinforcement modalities Finke, Valerie; Scheiner, Ricarda; Giurfa, Martin; Avarguès-Weber, Aurore in Animal Cognition (2023). - early online.
+• Individual consistency in the learning abilities of honey bees: cognitive specialization within sensory and reinforcement modalities.
+Finke, Valerie; Scheiner, Ricarda; Giurfa, Martin; Avarguès-Weber, Aurore.
+In Animal Cognition, 26, pp. 909–928.
+2023.